Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 No shortage of bananas in these parts.
 The five stubs are the one I had for breakfast.

-This local guy offered to show me around town, and we spent the afternoon together exploring some the backroads around Puerto Cabezas and the villages nearby.
+This local guy offered to show me around town, and we spent the afternoon together exploring some the backroads that linked Puerto Cabezas with nearby villages.

 DSC_0502.jpg